MicrosoftDocs/webview2-win32-reference/1-0-1056-prerelease/icorewebview2experimental6.md

   : public IUnknown
 ```

-This interface is an extension of [ICoreWebView2](icorewebview2.md) related to CoreWebView2 ContextMenu event.
+This interface is an extension of [ICoreWebView2](icorewebview2.md) that supports ContextMenuRequested event.

 ## Summary